Mu2e/Offline/DQMHelpers/README.md

 Intra-FEB `timing_fpga/` histograms are unchanged.

 Event-window tags for the time-series plots come from `CrvStatus::GetEventWindowTag()`.
+Those plots are booked only when `fillLivePlots` is true.
 If the status collection is empty (typical MC), occupancy / ADC / TDC histograms are still filled and the EWT graphs, rolling occupancy, and MicroBunchStatus plots are skipped.

 ## CRVStatusDQM